-- 186. Mr. Bui has a bachelor's degree in computer science from the University of California, Irvine and worked in computer development for 17 years.
-Mr. Bui lost his job and ended up homeless. - 187.
-Mr. Bui lived at the Courtyard shelter in 2019 and 2020, where he experienced dangerous living conditions. - 188.
+- 205. Mr. Bui has a bachelor's degree in computer science from the University of California, Irvine and worked in computer development for 17 years.
+Mr. Bui lost his job and ended up homeless. - 206.
+Mr. Bui lived at Courtyard in 2019 and 2020, where he experienced dangerous living conditions. - 207.
 During the winter months, the residents were exposed to very harsh weather conditions.
-Given the structure of the Courtyard, the lack of walls meant that the residents were exposed to strong cold winds blowing through the shelter all night.
-Mr. Bui would shiver the moment he came out from under his blanket due to the extreme cold.
+Given the structure of Courtyard, the lack of walls meant that the residents were exposed to strong cold winds blowing through the shelter all night.
+Mr. Bui would shiver the moment he came out from under his blanket due to the extreme cold. - 208.
+Due to the unsanitary conditions, Mr. Bui developed red sores on his arms from bed bug bites.

-- 189. Due to the unsanitary conditions, Mr. Bui developed red sores on his arms from bed bug bites. - 190.
-There were often not enough working showers or sinks for the residents.
+- 209. There were often not enough working showers or sinks for the residents.
 Usually, only three out of the five sinks near the portable toilets worked.
 Although the sinks had soap dispensers, they were often empty and staff filled them with the wrong kind of soap (powdered rather than liquid), which made them unusable.
-The Courtyard's nine portable showers were often in a state of disrepair; at times, all the showers were non-operational for up to two weeks.
+Courtyard's nine portable showers were often in a state of disrepair; at times, all the showers were non-operational for up to two weeks.
 Water sometimes came out of the showerheads in a trickle.
 Residents reported black mold in the shower area and black water regularly seeped from the bottom of the units.
 The staff used sandbags to manage the leaking water.
 The floors were always wet.
-Hot water worked only intermittently, forcing people to take cold showers for days or weeks at a time. - 191.
+Hot water worked only intermittently, forcing people to take cold showers for days or weeks at a time. - 210.
 Mr. Bui was often unable to take a hot shower or properly clean himself.
 The shelter limited times when residents could use the showers, and Mr. Bui often was unable to shower, or had to choose between taking a shower and eating dinner.
 On one occasion, Mr. Bui was taking a shower when a staff member suddenly rushed into the shower and yelled that he was not allowed to be in the shower at the time.
 Since there were not enough sinks, toilets, and showers for the residents, they often had to wait in line to use them.
-The lines were so long that Bui often had to go somewhere else to find a public bathroom to use. - 192.
-Mr. Bui lived in Bridges shelter from April 2021 to December of 2022, where he was again subjected to unsanitary living conditions and suffered from the lock-in policy. - 193.
-At Bridges, the shelter conditions were usually very cold, and residents were not provided with adequate blankets to keep warm.
+The lines were so long that Bui often had to go somewhere else to find a public bathroom to use. - 211.
+Mr. Bui lived at Bridges from April 2021 to December of 2022, where he was again subjected to unsanitary living conditions and suffered from the lock-in/shut-out policy. - 212.
+At Bridges, the shelter conditions were usually very cold, and residents were not provided with adequate blankets to keep warm. - 213.
+There were also bedbugs at Bridges, which Mr. Bui found alongside blood smears in his bed.
+Mr. Bui repeatedly asked Bridges staff to address these concerns, but the staff refused and never inspected his bed.

-- 194. There were also bedbugs in the beds at Bridges and Mr. Bui found bedbugs and blood smears in his bed.
-Mr. Bui repeatedly asked Bridges staff to address these concerns.
-But the staff refused and never inspected his bed. - 195.
-While Mr. Bui was living at Bridges, the ADA-accessible showers for men were often unavailable; some of the sinks and urinals in the men's bathroom were sometimes non-functional; and the showers were often dirty.
+214. While Mr. Bui was living at Bridges, the ADA-accessible showers for men were often unavailable, some of the sinks and urinals in the men's bathroom were at times non-functional, and the showers were often dirty.